 To reach these two ambitious goals, we need your help.
 The payment format for the event changed in 2016 so that all curling teams are now required to pre-pay before they will show as a Registered team.
 This will help us determine more accurately how many teams to put in the draw, and help us with expenses leading up to the event.
 It also reduces our work load during the event weekend which was spent collecting fees and signing waivers for teams who hadn’t finished paying online.

 Also introduced in 2016 was the option to raise additional donations by way of a pledge form.
 Once your team is registered, download and print a copy and ask your family, friends, neighbors and co-workers to make a pledge towards you and your team for the Heart & Stroke Foundation.
-You can also have them donate on the website towards your registered team at http://ironmancurling.com/donate/, so to make it super easy for them just email a link and tell them your team’s name.
-You could also download a 2 sided, 4-up info sheet (front and back side) to print and cut up, and then hand out with your team name written in the last box so people can donate online at a later time.
+You can also have them donate on the website towards your registered team at http://carss.ca/donate/, so to make it super easy for them just email a link and tell them your team’s name.
 All donations of $20 or over will receive a charitable receipt from the Heart & Stroke Foundation following the event, so it’s a Win-Win!

-Did You Know: In 2016 we had several teams who raised more than their $100 team registration donation using the pledge forms and online donations.
-Ironman curling introduced the Subaru Silver Broom award to the top fundraising teams for their outstanding fundraising.
+Did You Know: Since the pledge option was introduced in 2016, we have had several teams who raised more than their $100 team registration donation using the pledge forms and online donations.
+Ironman curling also introduced the Silver Corn Broom award to the top fundraising teams for their outstanding efforts.

 This is an old style corn curling broom which can be mounted on a wall as a keepsake, but is also fully functional for curling at our event.
 Be sure to check the Ironman Curling ice out for teams that may be curling with an old style broom that’s silver in color and see it for yourself.
 Who knows, maybe you too will own one after the next event!